gabrys/weebtv-viewer/README.md

 * enter your e-mail and password to the config.py to get the logged in and premium channels
 * configure the application to run from Apache or Lighttpd
-* use rtmpgwd to start rtmpgw as a daemon
+* if you access the application on a public interface update the rtmpgw_host in the config.py